 EB teaches at several universities in the United States.

-Professorship at Stanford U, chair of Creative Writing from 1995 to 2000.
+Professorship at Stanford U, chair of Creative Writing.